bookofproofs/bookofproofs.github.io/_sources/history/20th-century/kleene.md

 * By carrying out the construction on the basis of a certain subset of Church's formal axioms, we show that this portion at least of the theory of positive integers can be deduced from logic without the use of the notions of negation, class, and description.
 * After the award of his doctorate Kleene taught at Princeton until he joined the University of Wisconsin at Madison as an Instructor in 1935.
 * He was promoted to Assistant Professor at Wisconsin in 1937 before leaving in 1941 (unhappy at his failure to be promoted) to become Assistant Professor back at Amherst College where he had studied for his first degree.
-* In 1942 he married Nancy Elliot; they had four children, Paul, Kenneth, Bruce, and Pamela.
-* Nancy Elliot  was the daughter of George Roy Elliott, professor of English at Amherst College and a literary critic who specialized in Shakespeare.
 * Also in 1942 Kleene left Amherst College to undertake war service with the US Navy as a navigation instructor at the Naval Reserve Midshipmen's School in New York.
 * Later he was a project director at the Naval Research Laboratory in Washington DC.
 * He returned to the University of Wisconsin at Madison in 1946 as an associate professor being promoted to full professor two years later.